junxit/us-congress-code/title-15/chapter-15c/sec-719c.md

 ### References in Text

 The Natural Gas Act, referred to in subsecs. (a)(1) and (e), is act June 21, 1938, ch.
 556, 52 Stat.
-821, as amended, which is classified generally to chapter 15B (§ 717 et seq.) of this title.
+821, which is classified generally to chapter 15B (§ 717 et seq.) of this title.
 For complete classification of this Act to the Code, see section 717w of this title and Tables.

 ### Statutory Notes and Related Subsidiaries